 Attribute Note CPU Physical CPUs to be used by the VM.
 This does not have to relate to the CPUs used by the vCenter VM Template, OpenNebula will change the value accordingly MEMORY Physical Memory in MB to be used by the VM.
 This does not have to relate to the CPUs used by the vCenter VM Template, OpenNebula will change the value accordingly HYPER- Should be set to vcenter VISOR NIC One or more NIC elements.
 Check VM template reference.
-Valid MODELs are: virtuale1000, virtuale1000e, virtualpenet32, virtualsriovetherneteard, virtualvmxnetm, virtualvmxnet2, virtualvmxnet2, virtualvmxnet2, virtualvmxnet2, virtualvmxnet3 alvmxnet3.
+Valid MODELs are: virtuale1000, virtuale1000e, virtualpcnet32, virtualsriovethernetcard, virtualvmxnetm, virtualvmxnet2, virtu- alvmxnet3.
 DISK One or more DISK elements.
 Check VM template reference.
 GRAPH- Multi-value - Only VNC supported, check the VM template reference.
 ICS CON- All sections will be honored except FILES.
 You can find more information about contextualization TEXT in the vcenter Contextualization section.
-VCEN- CEN- (Optional) By default, the VM will be deployed to the default resource pool.
-If this attribute is set TER_RESO URCEALDOWN be used to confine this the VM in the referred resource pool.
+VCEN- (Optional) By default, the VM will be deployed to the default resource pool.
+If this attribute is set, TER_RESO URCEalROWIII be used to confine this the VM in the referred resource pool.
 Check this section for more information.
-VCEN- (Optional) If you use folders to group your objects like VMs and you want a VM to be placed TER_VM_FOInSIBR an specific folder, you can specify a Deployment Folder where the VM will be created.
-Deployment Folder is a path which uses slashes to separate folders.
-More info in the VM cloning Section VCEN- TER_TEMPLANTED OR INFORMATION MORE about these references.
-VCEN- TER_CCR_REDbject Reference section to know more about these references.
+VCEN- (Optional) If you use folders to group your objects like VMs and you want a VM to be placed TER_VM_FOInSIER an specific folder, you can specify a Deployment Folder where the VM will be creat Deployment Folder is a path which uses slashes to separate folders.
+More info in the VM cloning Section VCEN- Managed Object Reference of the vCenter datastore.
+Please visit the Managed Object Reference TER_TEMP TER_TEMPLACE_OREF know more about these references.
+VCEN- Managed Object Reference of the vCenter cluster related with the template.
+Please visit the Managed TER_CCR_I TER_CCR_REDbject Reference section to know more about these references.
 VCEN- The vCenter instance ID.
-Please visit the Managed Object Reference section to know more about TER_INSTANGEself@ferences.
+Please visit the Managed Object Reference section to know more about TER_INSTANGEselferences.

-After a VM Template is instantiated, the life-cycle of the resulting virtual machine (including creation of snapshots)

-can be controlled through OpenNebula.
-Also, all the operations available in the vCenter Admin view can be performed, including:
+After a VM Template is instantiated, the life-cycle of the resulting virtual machine (including creation of snapshots) can be controlled through OpenNebula.
+Also, all the operations available in the Admin view can be performed, including:

-- · network management operations like the ability to attach/detach network interfaces
+- network management operations like the ability to attach/detach network interfaces

-- · capacity (CPU and MEMORY) resizing
+- capacity (CPU and MEMORY) resizing

-- VNC connectivity
+- · VNC connectivity

-- Attach/detach VMDK images as disks
+- · Attach/detach VMDK images as disks

 - Resize VM disks (shrink not supported) before the VM is deployed or when the VM is in POWEROFF state.